SONM (BEP-20) (SNM) Tops One Day Volume of $10.97 Million

 - OKB (OKB) traded up 0.1% against the dollar and now trades at $14.97 or 0.00077516 BTC.

-It is usually not currently possible to purchase alternative cryptocurrencies such as SONM (BEP-20) directly using U.S. dollars.
-Investors seeking to acquire SONM (BEP-20) should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SONM (BEP-20) using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as SONM (BEP-20) directly using US dollars.
+Investors seeking to acquire SONM (BEP-20) should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SONM (BEP-20) using one of the exchanges listed above.

 Receive News & Updates for SONM (BEP-20) Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SONM (BEP-20) and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.